ashtonian/RQL.NET/README.md

 # RQL.NET
 ![build status](https://ci.appveyor.com/api/projects/status/github/ashtonian/RQL.NET?branch=master&svg=true) [![time tracker](https://wakatime.com/badge/github/Ashtonian/RQL.NET.svg)](https://wakatime.com/badge/github/Ashtonian/RQL.NET) (since dec'19)

 `RQL.NET` is a resource query language for .NET intended for use with web apps.
 It provides a simple, hackable api for creating dynamic sql queries from user submitted JSON.
 It is intended to sit between a web application and a SQL based database.
 It converts user-submitted JSON query structures (inspired by mongodb query syntax) to sql queries, handling validation and type conversions.
 It was inspired by and is a port of [rql (golang)](https://github.com/a8m/rql).
+Its primary purpose is to generate complex where clauses `is_done = 1 OR (updated_at < X AND updated_at > Y) OR ... ` while validating their types.

 <p align="center">
   <img src="assets/diagram.png" alt="rql.net diagram">